bathrivijay05/PRODIGY_WD_02/README.md

-# Stopwatch Web Application using Simple JS
+# Stopwatch Web Application with Lap Time Functionality

 This repository consists of a responsive stopwatch application implemented using basic HTML, CSS, and JavaScript, including lapping functionality.